junxit/us-congress-bills-113/metadata.md

 - 2014-07-08 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
 - 2014-07-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5834)
 - 2014-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5834)
+- 2014-07-09 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 458.